carolxgl/TreeLibrary/AcerPseudoLeop.md

 **Conservation:** [Least concern (IUCN, last assessed 2017)](https://www.iucnredlist.org/species/193856/125923004)

 The _gevlekte gewone esdoorn_ is a variety of _Acer pseudoplatanus_, specifically named _Acer pseudoplatanus "Leopoldii"_.
-This tree is grows very fast but has a long life (350-400 years).
+This tree grows very fast and has a long life (350-400 years).
 It has big crown that sometimes grows even larger than the height of the tree.
-Flowers from April to June and the seeds are rready to be dispersed between September to October.
+Flowers from April to June and the seeds are ready to be dispersed between September and October.

 - Wood
 - Fire